The cohomological Hall algebra of a preprojective algebra: Introduction

 \subsection{Preprojective CoHA and critical CoHA}

-Associated to the 3-Calabi-Yau category of representations of a quiver with potential, there is a critical CoHA defined by Kontsevich-Soibelman, in the framework of Donaldson-Thomas theory.
-The preprojective CoHA is associated to the 2-Calabi-Yau category of representations of the preprojective algebra of the quiver $Q$.
-For the class of quivers with potential studied by Ginzburg in \cite{G}, we construct an isomorphism of the corresponding preprojective CoHA and the critical CoHA in \cite{YZ16}.
+Associated to the category of representations of a quiver with potential, there is a critical CoHA defined by Kontsevich-Soibelman, in the framework of Donaldson-Thomas theory.
+For the class of quivers with potential studied by Ginzburg in \cite{Gin06}, we construct an isomorphism of the corresponding preprojective CoHA and the critical CoHA in \cite{YZ16}.
+In {\it loc. cit. } we use Theorem~\ref{ThmIntr:Yangian} to show the existence of an algebra homomorphism $Y_\hbar^+(\fg_Q)\to \widetilde{\mathscr{H}}|_{t_1=t_2=\hbar/2}$, where $\widetilde{\mathscr{H}}$ is a version of the critical CoHA of \cite{KS}, twist by a sign coming from the Euler-Ringel form.